-We’ll cover what fitness trackers do, how they use sensors and algorithms to track metrics, and how accurate they are as well as covering some other fitness tracker questions that you might have.
+We’ll cover what fitness trackers do, how they use sensors and algorithms to track metrics, and how accurate they are.
+We’ll cover some other fitness tracker questions that you might have, too.

-By the end, you’ll know exactly how they work and how you get health data that is so valuable in helping you to meet your goals and live a physically fit lifestyle.
+By the end, you’ll know exactly how they work and how you get health data that is so valuable in helping you to meet your goals to live a physically fit lifestyle.

 What Do Fitness Trackers Do?